Skip to main content

 • Employee Manager/HR/IT/QA reviews and forwards the form to the Microsoft Entra ID user-creation owner.

-Step 2: Create the User in Microsoft Entra ID
+Step 2: Create the User in Your Identity Provider

 Step 3: Assign Licenses, Access, and Groups